-Medicare supplement insurance plans are health insurance plans sold by private insurance companies to help supplement the out-of-pocket costs associated with Medicare Parts A and B. These plans are designed to help pay for some or all of the costs that Original Medicare does not pay, such as coinsurance and deductibles.
+Medicare supplement insurance plans are plans sold by private insurance companies to help limit the out-of-pocket costs associated with Medicare Parts A and B. These plans are designed to help pay for some or all of the costs that Original Medicare does not pay, such as coinsurance and deductibles.

 Why should an employer consider AARP Medicare Supplement Insurance?

-Wouldn't it be nice if you didn’t have to manage all the demands of group retiree health care coverage?
+You can rest easy knowing UnitedHealthcare will be handling your retiree's coverage.
 UnitedHealthcare can help with the administrative demands, as well as help your company manage costs.
 As an employer you can benefit from:

-- Flexible contribution options—your level of contribution is your choice.
+- Flexible contribution options—the level of contribution is your choice.
 You can select from endorsed, partially subsidized or fully subsidized options.

 - UnitedHealthcare's unique relationship with AARP reflects its commitment to high standards for quality customer service.

 - Minimal employer administration is necessary.
-You can depend on service and support from start to finish, including assistance with enrollment events, presentations and follow up with your retirees.
+You can depend on UnitedHealthcare's service and support from start to finish, including assistance with onboarding, enrollment events, presentations and follow up with your retirees.

-- Rate stability—AARP Medicare Supplement rates are stable and have historically increased 4.2% each year nationally since 2000.2
+- Rate stability—AARP Medicare Supplement rates are stable and have historically increased an average of 4% from 2008 to 2012.2

 How many plans can employers choose from?